 - The defect caused your damages.
 There must be a causal link between the item’s defect and your accident or injuries.
 You must show that the defect was a substantial factor in causing your injuries.
 This typically requires medical documentation, so you should always make sure to see a medical professional and save all your receipts and paperwork.

 A proficient attorney in Las Vegas can help simplify your product liability claim.
 At Claggett & Sykes Law Firm, we take care of the paperwork so you can focus on healing.
 We’ll make sure you file your claim within the required timeframe and according to Nevada’s rules.
 You won’t have to worry about making a mistake that bars you from recovery.

 How can your Las Vegas product liability attorneys help?

 Product defects can result in lifelong injuries or wrongful death, tearing a family apart.
 A defective seatbelt can permanently paralyze a car accident victim.
 A poorly designed water heater can explode, causing expensive property damage in a house fire.
 Even “minor” injuries from defective products can result in significant medical costs and lost wages.
 A product liability lawsuit may result in payment for all the damages a defective product caused you or a loved one.

+Our Las Vegas product defect lawyers have significant experience handling various types of defective product cases.
 A conversation with one of our attorneys can help you understand the value of your claim and how best to go about pursuing recovery.
 You may need to negotiate a settlement with a major insurance company or go up against more than one defendant.
-A lawyer can help.
-Get more information during a free, no-obligation case evaluation at Claggett & Sykes Law Firm.
-We’re experienced & dependable personal injury attorneys located in Las Vegas, Nevada.
+We have years of experience handling complex products litigation and preparing our clients for the possibility of a trial.
+Contact us today to learn more about how we can help.